 Our ForexBrokers.com team spent seven months and hundreds of hours assessing 43 different forex broker accounts

 To round out our comparison, let's look at the popular tools and features forex traders prefer.
 For platforms, some FX traders prefer MetaTrader.
-Both City Index and Forex.com (GAIN Capital) offer Meta Trader.
+City Index alongside FOREX.com (GAIN Capital) offer Meta Trader.
 Within the trading platform, charting should be robust, so we counted the number of drawing tools and total technical indicators made available.
-Both City Index and Forex.com (GAIN Capital) provide clients with access to 31 total charting tools.
-City Index and Forex.com (GAIN Capital) offer the same number of indicators (eg, volume), 51.
+FOREX.com (GAIN Capital) trails City Index by 3 total charting tools, with City Index offering 25 and FOREX.com (GAIN Capital) offering 22.
+City Index and FOREX.com (GAIN Capital) offer the same number of indicators (eg, volume), 139.

-Overall, both City Index and Forex.com (GAIN Capital) hold a 4.50 star rating.
-And, when it comes to individual category awards, Forex.com (GAIN Capital) was rated Best in Class - Research and Best in Class - Investor Education in 2018, while City Index was rated none of these.
+Overall, both City Index and FOREX.com (GAIN Capital) are rated 4.50 stars.
+And, when it comes to individual category awards, FOREX.com (GAIN Capital) posted awards Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Investor Education in 2018, while City Index found itself with none of these.